2016.09.28, updated 2021.09.28 | By Keith DeStone

 Odyssey 4.220–226 [= H24H Hour 9 Text J]

 What follows immediately hereafter is that first Helen and then Menelaos each tell a story of an adventure of Odysseus at Troy, and, true to the announced qualities of the drug, none of the hearers, not even Telemakhos, sheds a tear.

 §3.
 For me, the juxtaposition of these two texts raises a question: if it is the quest of Telemakhos to strengthen his connection with his father, then why in Odyssey 4 is Telemakhos numb to a story about his father?
 Is this a failure, perhaps an instance of Telemakhos making a mistake as he attempts to connect with his father?
 Or is it perhaps a failure on the part of his hosts, Menelaos and particularly Helen, who added the drug that is keeping Telemakhos from connecting with the emotional content of the story about his father?

 §4.
 I would propose that it is not a failure on any character’s part and that the answer to my question has to do with Odysseus’s own quest in the Odyssey.
 That quest, as defined by Nagy in H24H 9§14, is for Odysseus to get over his relationship to the story of Troy, the Iliad, so that he can move on to his nostos ‘homecoming; song about homecoming’.
 If the connection of Telemakhos with his father is to be successful, he must not try to connect with an identity that his father is leaving behind.
-And the two accounts told by Helen and Menelaos in Odyssey 4.235–289 have to do with Odysseus at Troy, not with Odysseus as viewed from the point of view of returning from Troy.
+And the two accounts told by Helen and Menelaos in Odyssey 4.235–289 have to do with Odysseus at Troy, not with Odysseus returning home from Troy.
 Said another way, accounts of Odysseus at Troy should not properly form part of his song-of-homecoming or nostos, and so the plot finds a way for Telemakhos to avoid connecting those accounts.
 (I have to note, however, the ironic fact that ultimately these accounts do form part of the authoritative nostos of Odysseus, which is to say, the Odyssey as we have it.)